 I did not feel heard, understood, and respected Relationship I felt heard, understood, and respected.
 We did not work on or talk about what I wanted to work on and talk about.
-Goals and Topics We worked on and talked about what I wanted to work on and talk Approach or Method The therapist's approach is not a good fit for me.
-The therapist's approach is a good fit for me.
-Overall There was something missing in the session today.
-Overall, today's session was right for me.
+Goals and Topics We worked on and talked about what I wanted to work on and talk The there is the Approach or Method The theremist's The therapist's approach is not a The therapist's approach is a good fit for me. good fit for me.
+Overall There was Overall, today's something missing in the session today. session was right for me.